Punic Wall Interpretation Center – Cartagena, Spain

 - Morning: Quiet and cool

-- Midday: Great indoor break from the sun
+- Midday: A good indoor break from the sun

 How Long to Spend

 Plan for 20–30 minutes.
-It’s a short but meaningful stop.
+The visit is short but meaningful.

 How to Get There